manbeardgames/manbeardgames-site-builder/source/tutorials/adding-content.md

 # The Content Pipeline Tool and the ContentManager
 ---
 Let's create a scenario.
 You're using the MonoGame framework to develop the next big indie hit.
 You've created some really awesome sprites for your character to use in the game, and now you need a way to get them in the game.
 You have your file **player_idle.png** in your project folder.
 You know that to draw to the game window, you use the `SpriteBatch.Draw` method, but all variations of this method require a `Texture2D` object.
-How do you turn your player_idle.png file into a Texture2D object in code?.
+How do you turn your player_idle.png file into a Texture2D object in code?
 This is where the **Content Pipeline Tool** and the **ContentManager** class comes in.

 The Content Pipeline Tool is a nifty little tool that comes with MonoGame.
-It takes your game assets (aka content), and creates `.xnb` files that can be used by the ContentManager to load them up in your game.
+It takes your game assets (aka content) and creates `.xnb` files that can be used by the ContentManager to load them up in your game.
 Why would we want to do this though; converting our game assets to this arbitrary .xnb file format.
 Can't we just read the image file directly into the game using things like FileStreams?
 Let's explore this using the following scenario.

 ## Scenario: Using FileStream
 ---
-Yes, you can actually use things like a `FileStream` to load your images into the game.
+Yes, you can use things like a `FileStream` to load your images into the game.
 The **Texture2D** class has a method called `FromStream(GraphicsDevice graphicsDevice, Stream stream)`, which takes a *GraphicDevice* object and a *System.IO.Stream* object of the image file.
-Let's go ahead and create a new MonoGame Crossplatform Desktop Project.
+Let's go ahead and create a new MonoGame Cross Platform Desktop Project.
 Once created, open the **Game1.cs** file.
 Let's add a `Texture2D` object called **_playerIdle** that we'll use to hold our sprite.
 Add it just under the SpriteBatch, so it should look like the following.

 ```csharp
 /// <summary>